Alle Mims

 About A Soviet Film on Negro Life in America

-A Soviet Film on Negro Life in America is a satirical history play that uses masks and puppets to tell the unbelievably true story of the Soviet Film that almost changed the world.
-In 1932, Langston Hughes and twenty other Harlem Renaissance artists and intellectuals traveled to Moscow to make a Communist propaganda film sponsored by the Soviet Government.
-This whirlwind story uses 7 Black actors to portray 12 characters from eccentric German film directors to fearful Soviet drones.
+A Soviet Film on Negro Life in America is a political satire that uses masks and puppets to tell the unbelievably true story of the Soviet Film that almost changed the world.
+In 1932, Langston Hughes, Louise Thompson Patterson, and twenty other Harlem Renaissance artists and intellectuals traveled to Moscow to make a Communist propaganda film sponsored by the Soviet Government.
+Langston and Louise lead their comrades to the other side of the world with the promise of stardom, revolution, and a guaranteed good time on the Soviet's dime; hopeful that their voyage will mean change back home within their lifetime.

 Collaborators